Eurotel

 Both companies were initially financed by the first EBRD financing in either the Czech Republic or Slovakia.
 In March 2000, EuroTel Bratislava successfully closed a Euro 175 million high yield bond offering, and became one of the first companies in Central Europe to access the public capital markets.
 This financing was one of many sequential financings that funded extraordinarily rapid growth in a capital intensive industry.

-In July 2000, Deutsche Telekom purchased 51% stake in Slovak Telecom.
+In July 2000, Deutsche Telekom purchased a 51% stake in Slovak Telecom.
 It was later rebranded to T-Mobile Slovakia in May 2005.

 In 2005, Český Telecom was acquired by the Spanish company Telefónica.

 On March 1, 2006 it was announced that Český Telecom and Eurotel would merge their operations into one company, Telefónica O2 Czech Republic, which was to take place in mid-2006.